-10. Installing an air barrier between the $\frac{1}{2}$ gyp. and stud wall framing
+10. Installing a vapor barrier between the $\frac{1}{2}$ gyp. and stud wall framing

-The 2018 VRC requires an air barrier to be installed between the $\frac{1}{2}$ " gypsum and stud wall framing in various locations.
-Would this have an adverse effect on the wall rating if an air barrier is installed within the 2-hr rated assembly?
+The IRC2009 requires a vapor barrier to be installed between the $\frac{1}{2}$ " gypsum and stud wall framing.
+Does this have an adverse effect on the wall rating?
 Both representatives from National Gypsum and USG did not express an issue with this.
-And in a letter from Underwriters Laboratories to USG

-(dated 2/18/2011), UL stated that a vapor barrier located within the rated assembly would not have an adverse effect on the rated wall's performance as the vapor barrier would char away rather quickly.
+And in a letter from Underwriters Laboratories to USG (dated 2/18/2011), UL stated that a vapor barrier located within the rated assembly would not have an adverse effect on the rated wall's performance as the vapor barrier would char away rather quickly.